A Concise History of the Right of Publicity

-The Right of Publicity has been developing for a long time, but it is certainly not a new proposition.
-It may be known alternatively as “personality rights” or “NIL” (name, image, likeness), though popular use of NIL refers to collegiate or amateur athletes and not the name, image and likeness trifecta of the Right of Publicity overall.
-Quite simply, the Right of Publicity provides the right to control the commercial use of one’s identity.
-Yet, as soon as a definition is proffered, new questions arise: What does control mean?
+The Right of Publicity has been developing for a long time, but it is not a new proposition.
+It may be known alternatively as “personality rights” or “NIL” (name image likeness, though NIL at this point is usually in reference to collegiate athletes).
+Quite simply, the Right of Publicity ensures the right to control the commercial use of one’s identity.
+Yet, as soon as a definition is proffered, questions arise: What does control mean?
 Are there limitations?
 Can it be used for censorship?
 What is a commercial use?
 Are there exceptions to commercial use?
 What does identity encompass?
 What about deep fakes or AI?
 What is the taxable value of the right in an estate context?
 These inquiries have answers.
-Ultimately, the Right of Publicity provides protection not adequately addressed by other doctrines and thereby establishes its necessity.
+Ultimately, the Right of Publicity provides critical protection not adequately or properly addressed by other doctrines and thereby confirms its essential role as a legal doctrine.

 Right of Publicity legislation of one kind or another is often pending in state legislatures throughout the United States.
 Sometimes draft legislation seeks to enact a statute that codifies a state’s common law position on the Right of Publicity, or to confirm rights other states enacted long ago.
 Other times, legislation seeks to amend an existing statute.
 In both instances, such legislation is often concerned with bringing a state’s law up to standards with other states.
 Those opposing Right of Publicity legislation often predict that passage of a given bill will lead to waves of litigation and the death of the First Amendment.
 Such hyperbole is easily disproven by the many jurisdictions with meaningful Right of Publicity legislation in place.